 Keeping up with the Joneses doesn’t make us happy

 Consumer lifestyle studies conducted by the University of Otago in New Zealand since 1979 survey more than 2,000 Kiwis every 5-10 years about their lifestyle-related interests, opinions and activities.
-In their most recent study conducted in 2013, New Zealanders reported lower life satisfaction (66% compared to 69% in 2005) and lower personal well-being (63% compared to 67% in 2005).
+In their 2015 study, New Zealanders reported lower life satisfaction (66% compared to 69% in 2005) and lower personal well-being (63% compared to 67% in 2005).

 David G. Myers, in his article Wanting more in the Age of Plenty, found that in the US between 1960 and 2000, divorce rates doubled, teenage suicide rates tripled, and depression increased ten-fold.
 And in most of Europe, life satisfaction has stagnated over a similar time frame despite higher disposable income.